jeffsheets/blogger-css-grid-layout/README.md

 ## What is this?
 It is a responsive, mobile-friendly, CSS Grid layout for [Blogger](blogger.com)

+## Where can I see it in action?
+It is running my Uncommented Bytes blog at [www.sheetsj.com](https://www.sheetsj.com)

 ## But why?
 I've been on Blogger for 17+ years now, and decided in 2021 to update the template to something more modern.
 To my surprise, nothing existed that was: